-If like millions of other Americans, you invested in a Peloton Bike during the pandemic, you’ve probably been clocking up hours of rides.
+If you're lucky enough to have a Peloton Bike or a Peloton Bike Plus in your living room, you’ve probably been clocking up hours of rides.
 But even if you're part of the Century Club, you might not know — or may have forgotten — about this cool hidden.
 No, unfortunately, it’s not a way to fast forward the hilly sections of your next Jess Sims ride, but doing an FTP test on your bike can make a big difference to your daily classes.

 What is an FTP test?